saptak/envddext/docs/demoguide.md

 🚀 **Welcome to your API Gateway mastery journey!**

-This comprehensive guide transforms the Envoy Gateway Docker Desktop Extension v0.12.0 into your complete learning laboratory.
-With **40-50% faster performance**, **enterprise-grade security**, and **interactive tutorials**, you'll master modern gateway concepts through hands-on scenarios that mirror real-world production challenges.
+This comprehensive guide transforms the Envoy Gateway Docker Desktop Extension into your complete learning laboratory for mastering modern gateway concepts through hands-on scenarios that mirror real-world production challenges.

-## 🎯 What Makes This Guide Special

-- **📚 Complete Coverage**: All 10 demos from basic routing to enterprise security
-- **🔬 Hands-On Learning**: Every concept demonstrated with working examples
-- **🏭 Production Ready**: All patterns tested and ready for real environments
-- **⚡ Performance Optimized**: Built on the fastest Docker Desktop extension for gateways

 ## 🎓 Complete Skill Mastery